-Remember back to 2020-2021 when we announced an exciting new “breadfruit” initiative in partnership with the grassroots Haitian Women’s Federation?
+Remember back to 2020-2021 when we announced an exciting new “breadfruit” initiative in partnership with the grassroots Haitian Women’s Federation and PWRDF?
 You won’t believe the results.
 350+ women strong, and representing 7 distinct villages, these ladies are leading the charge for sustainable development in their communities.

 Now entering Year 2 of the project, the women have achieved some huge goals: